Certificate of Currency

 - Please refer to our Declaration of Wages Form Guide or the Premium Form Definitions for more details.

-Scheme agents of WorkCover NSW (like GIO) are required to conduct regular inspections of policy holders' wage records.
+Agents of icare (like GIO) are required to conduct regular inspections of policy holders' wage records.
 Wage audits ensure that employers have provided us with correct information so we can calculate premiums accurately.

 If you are selected for a wage audit, an independent auditing firm will be appointed to inspect your wage records and classifications for a maximum of 5 previous years.
-Please visit the NSW WorkCover website for more details.
+Please visit the icare workers insurance website for more details.

 Renewing an Insurance Policy